PhD, Cornell University (advised by Terence Irwin)

 Articles and Chapters

-- "Introduction," (with Nathan Powers), The Oxford Handbook of Hellenistic Philosophy (forthcoming).
+- "Introduction," (with Nathan Powers), The Oxford Handbook of Hellenistic Philosophy (under contract).

-- "Grasping the Good in Stoicism," The Oxford Handbook of Hellenistic Philosophy (forthcoming).
+- "Grasping the Good in Stoicism," The Oxford Handbook of Hellenistic Philosophy (under contract).

-- "Aristotelian and Stoic Virtue," The Routledge Handbook of Hellenistic Philosophy (forthcoming).
+- "Aristotelian and Stoic Virtue," The Routledge Handbook of Hellenistic Philosophy (under contract).

 - "Desire and Impulse in Epictetus and the Older Stoics," Archiv für Geschichte der Philosophie (forthcoming).
 (PDF)